Frontiers journals are at the top of citation and impact metrics

 PMCID: coming soon for all published articles

-Nutrition and Environmental Sustainability welcomes submissions of the following article types: Correction, Data Report, Editorial, General Commentary, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Review, Specialty Grand Challenge and Technology Report.
+Nutrition and Environmental Sustainability welcomes submissions of the following article types: Book Review, Clinical Study Protocol, Correction, Data Report, Editorial, General Commentary, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Protocols, Review, Specialty Grand Challenge and Technology and Code.

 All manuscripts must be submitted directly to the section Nutrition and Environmental Sustainability, where they are peer-reviewed by the Associate and Review Editors of the specialty section.